awsdocs/amazon-personalize-developer-guide/doc_source/rankings.md

 ## Getting a personalized ranking \(AWS SDKs\)<a name="get-personalized-rankings-sdk"></a>

-The following code shows how to get a personalized ranking with the AWS SDK for Python \(Boto3\) or AWS SDK for Java 2\.x\.
+The following code shows how to get a personalized ranking for a user\.
+Specify the user's ID and a list of item IDs to be ranked for the user\.
+The item IDs must be in the data that you used to train the solution version\.
+A list of ranked recommendations is returned\.
+Amazon Personalize considers the first item in the list of most interest to the user\.

 ------
 #### [ SDK for Python \(Boto3\) ]

-Use the following `get_personalized_ranking` method to get a personalized ranking with the SDK for Python \(Boto3\)\.
-Change the value of `userId` and `inputList` to a user ID and list of item IDs to be ranked for the user\.
-The item IDs must be in the data that you used to train the solution version\.
-A list of ranked recommendations is displayed\.
-Amazon Personalize considers the first item in the list of most interest to the user\.

 ```
 import boto3